microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/New-WinGetSource.md

 ```

 ### -ResourceGroup
 \[Optional\] The Name of the Resource Group that the Windows Package Manager REST source will reside.
-All Azure resources will be created in in this Resource Group (Default: WinGetRESTSource)
+All Azure resources will be created in in this Resource Group (Default: WinGetRestSource)
 (Default: WinGetRestSource)

 ```yaml